RoshnaVakkeel/be-inspired-pp5-ci/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
-about: This the template for Epic
+about: This is the template for Epics
 title: 'Epic: <TITLE>'
 labels: ''
 assignees: ''